 “So why fight it?”
 She cocked her head, curious.

-She threw her head back and laughed.
 “Maybe we should thank each other.”

-“Not how it works.”
+“Not how this works.”
 Hank unloaded on her, emptying his clip in a matter of seconds.
-He ejected the mag and canted his rifle up, simultaneously reaching down and grabbing a fresh clip out of his harness.
+He ejected the mag and canted his rifle up, reaching down and grabbing a fresh clip out of his harness.
 He jacked it in, slapped the side of his rifle—the bolt slammed home with a crisp-sounding chank—before she blurred toward him, gouging each of his eyes with her index and middle fingers.
 Her right fingers went in his right eye socket, her left fingers went in his other one.
 Both her palms were turned outward.

 “Girl,” one of them called.
 “Teenager.
 Not armed.”